 Blow lugworm are also found along the eastern coast of the United States and Canada, although the closely related species Arenicola cristata is much more common across North America.
 Blow lugworms inhabit the inter-tidal zone of sandy and muddy beaches and within sheltered estuaries and harbours.
 They live in a U-shaped burrow with can be easily identified by a small, circular depression on one side and a distinctive swirled cast on the other side.

 As stated lugworm are found across sandy and muddy ground within the inter-tidal zone.
 Smaller immature worms live nearer the high tide mark with worms becoming progressively bigger closer towards the low tide line.
 Blow lug are filter feeders, taking in food by consuming the mixture of sand and organic particles that fall into their burrow.
-The worm digests this mixture and filters out the nutrients before excreting the undigestible sand and silt outside of their burrow.
-This process creates a cast of excreted sand which allows anglers to identify exactly where blow lug are.
+The worm digests this mixture and filters out the nutrients before excreting the indigestible sand and silt outside of their burrow.
+This process creates a cast of excreted sand which allows anglers to identify exactly where blow lug are located.
 As the sand that makes up the cast has passed through the digestive system of the lugworm it is often a different, darker colour to the rest of the sand on the beach which makes it even easier to identify.
 Many casts can be found close together on beaches where blow lugworm are numerous.